perfectly-preserved-pie/larentals/README.md

 See the [MCP setup guide](https://wheretolive.la/mcp) for copyable Claude, Hermes, and generic client instructions.

+The endpoint supports the stateless MCP `2026-07-28` protocol and retains Dash's initialization-based `2025-11-25` transport for legacy clients.

 ## What I'm Using
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) (webscraping MLS photos and links)